Doctor Doctor season 4: Home media

+General information 10 episodes; 1.78:1 aspect ratio; Distributor Roadshow Entertainment (Australia); Acorn Media (United States); Discs 3-DVD set (Australia); 3-DVD set (United States); Rating ACB: M; Not Rated in United States; Note(s): The fourth season was intended for release on DVD in Australia on 22 April 2020, however, since the season went on hiatus on Nine Network to make way for extended coverage on COVID-19, the DVD was delayed until June 2020 so that the complete season can be aired on television before it can be released.
+It has not yet been announced if or when season 4 will become available on manufacture on demand (MOD) Blu-ray in the United States as the previous three seasons have since been released in that format.

 International release

 The Drama channel in the United Kingdom was the first channel to screen the fourth season.
 It screened two episodes every Saturday night at 10 pm and 11 pm from 16 November 2019.
 Acorn TV in the United States released the fourth season in its entirety on 9 December 2019.
 Sveriges Television in Sweden aired the fourth season (with the show titled "Hjärtats vägar" in Swedish) with three episodes a week which started on 27 November and finished on 18 December 2019.